Home SVEDBERG DCDT+ Download Custom Software Useful Links How to Order Installation Help

 System Requirements

-DCDT+ version 2 will run under Windows 98, NT, 2000, XP, Vista, or Windows 7.
-Use via Windows dual-boot configurations on MacIntosh systems is neither supported nor guaranteed.
+SVEDBERG 7 runs under Windows XP, Vista, 7, 8, or 10.
+Use via Windows dual-boot configurations on MacIntosh systems usually works fine, but is not officially supported or guaranteed.

 Although DCDT+ will run correctly at a 640x480 (VGA) video resolution, a resolution of 1024 x 768 or higher is highly recommended.